-If an address is linked to a building with a complex shape, then place the address point at the point of the building that runs along the road (drawing on the left).
-If there are no sections that run along the road (or if the building has an exceptionally complex shape), then place the point at the approximate center of the building (drawing on the right):
+If an address point corresponds to a building with a complex shape, the point should be placed on the part of the building that runs along the road (picture on the left).
+If there is no such part (or the object's shape is too complex), place the address point closer to the building's center (right picture).

-- If two or more addresses are associated with the same building:
+- If two or more addresses correspond to the same building:

-If the footprint of the building that two or more addresses are linked to is a square or rectangle, then the address points should be located next to each other in the center of the footprint:
+If a building has two or more addresses, and its footprint has a shape of a square or rectangle, place the address points next to each other in the footprint's center:

 Don't mark addresses whose numbers are not known.